SharpAI/laptop_monitor/README.md

-# Fall Detection
+# Laptop Monitor

-Repo to port [Human-Falling-Detect-Tracks](https://github.com/GajuuzZ/Human-Falling-Detect-Tracks) to SharpAI-Hub.
+Use AI to help kids get rid of misusing their laptops.